-This is the collection of some multiple choice questions to check your understanding about immunology; definitions, terms, concepts etc. At the end of this immunology MCQ, i have posted the answers also.
-I expect persons who have good exposure to immunology must give correct answer at least for 14 questions, if you failed to do so, please revise immunology once again.
+This is the collection of some multiple-choice questions to check your understanding of immunology; definitions, terms, concepts, etc. At the end of these Immunology MCQs, I also posted the answers.
+I expect persons with good exposure to immunology must give correct answers to at least 14 questions; if you fail to do so, please revise immunology once again.

 b. drinking colostrum

 c. natural birth

 d. infection with disease-causing organism followed by recovery

 72. Which of the following conveys the longest-lasting immunity to an infectious agent?

 a.
 Naturally acquired passive immunity